egonelbre/egonelbre.com/content/blog/2018-03-22 a-tale-of-bfs.md

 In some cases it’s possible to completely disable GC and run that in production.
 However, even if it’s not, measurements from disabling GC can give an indication how much benefit you may gain from optimizing for GC.

-In this case there aren’t many allocations in the core-loop, so we can effectively disable them… mainly to reduce noisiness of results.
+In this case there aren’t many allocations in the core-loop, so we can effectively disable them ... mainly to reduce noisiness of results.
 Sometimes, it would be even possible to use this approach in production.

 ## Reusing level